Photos become route markers instead of loose camera-roll images.

 Bike on the grass, mountains behind, exhausted smile.
 The money shot.

-Pick 9 photos for the strongest story arc.
-If GPS metadata is present and you allow it, we use it to place photos along the route; otherwise we infer the sequence from your ride direction and upload order.
+Pick at least 3 photos for a route story.
+If GPS metadata is present and you allow it, we place photos along the route; otherwise you can choose a route moment and adjust the story.

-JPG, PNG, HEIC — 9 photos for the best 3×3 story
+JPG, PNG, HEIC — 3 to 9 photos for a map-aware story

-This context is what turns a grid from "edited photos" into "my ride through this place."
+This context is what turns edited photos into "my ride through this place."